Actions

 Tip:

-The following are tips for adding actions to your dashboard:
+The following are tips for adding actions to a dashboard:

 • Always assign dashboard elements a unique and meaningful name on the General tab.
 This is helpful when configuring actions.